wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 * @ autoPlay = (available only for the TinyMCE editor plugin) a boolean to set in play the player once the page is loaded.

 == Changelog ==

+= 0.6 =
+* Better TinyMce Editor (the toolbar button get active only if the cursor is on a .mp3 link.
+* Better download icon.

 = 0.5 =
 * Added download action that directly download the audiofile.